richelbilderbeek/pureseqtmr/README.md

 R package to work with PureseqTM.

-Because PureseqTM does not work on Windows, `pureseqtmr` does not work on Windows.
+Because PureseqTM only works on Linux, `pureseqtmr` only works on Linux.

 ## Example